Steven Brooks (lacrosse): Professional Lacrosse

 2017: Florida Launch; Brooks was named Captain for 2017 season leading the Launch to their first ever play-off debut.
 Brooks began the season opener against the Boston Cannons on (4/23) with one goal.
 Tallied one assist on (4/29) against Rochester.
 Scored a goal against the Denver Outlaws on (5/13).
 Scored one goal and his first two-point goal of the season against the Rochester Rattlers (5/20).
 (6/17) against Atlanta, Brooks added one assist.
 (6/24) Brooks recorded his 100th game played in the MLL against Charlotte adding a goal in the win.
 (7/15) Brooks then scored a hat trick against the Chesapeake Bayhawks.
 Brooks recorded one ground ball and a goal in the game on (7/20) against Chesapeake, then scored another goal on the (7/22) game against Charlotte two days later.
 Scored two goals and tallied two assists accumulating to four points on the (7/29) game against Boston.
 Brooks led the Launch to their first ever play-off berth to the semi-finals.

 2018: Florida Launch; Second season as Captain of the Florida Launch.
 Brooks started his 2018 campaign against Atlanta scoring one goal and picking up one ground ball.
 On 4/28 Brooks tallied three assists and two ground balls.
 On 5/10 against Boston, Brooks recorded one goal and picked up one ground ball.
 One 6/2 Brooks scooped up two ground balls against the Boston Cannons.
 At New York on 6/09, Brooks had one goal and one ground ball.
 Brooks tallied one goal and had one ground ball against Denver 6/16.
 On 7/7 vs Ohio Brooks recorded one goal.
 Brooks recorded one goal against Ohio to assist in the 13–12 win on 7/26.
 In the last two games of the season, Brooks scored one goal in each.
 In the 2018 season, Brooks recorded 11 points and picked up 10 ground balls after playing in every game for the Launch.
 Steven Brooks was named the Launch nominee for the MLL Dave Huntley Man of the Year Award at the 2018 MLL Honors.

-2019: Atlas LC (PLL); Brooks played in the first ever season of the PLL as a member of the Atlas Lacrosse Club before announcing his retirement on September 24, 2019.
+2019: New York Atlas; Brooks played in the first ever season of the PLL as a member of the Atlas Lacrosse Club before announcing his retirement on September 24, 2019.

+USA Lacrosse

+Brooks was named to the 2010 Men's USA Lacrosse National Training team.
+He broke his foot during the MLL Season which sidelined him for the final tryouts for the 2010 Men's USA Lacrosse Team.
+He continued to serve on the training team throughout his career, playing in the 2012, 2013, & 2014 Champion Challenge and earning an international cap during their match vs. Canada in the Duel in Denver.